mehdibaha/dotfiles/README.md

 These are my dotfiles.
 Take anything you want, but at your own risk.

-It targets macOS systems, but it should work on *nix as well.
+It targets macOS systems, but it should work on Unix with a bit of tweaking.

 ## Package overview